 is in accordance with the Extended Balance of Payments Services

-Classifications (EBOPS) as described in the Manual on Statistics of International Trade in Services (MSITS 2002), but expecting data by partner breakdown.
+Classifications (EBOPS) as described in the Manual on Statistics of International Trade in Services (MSITS 2002) and "Manual on Statistics of International Trade in Services (MSITS 2010), but expecting data by partner breakdown.

 Standard codes for partner countries: UN Standard Country and Area Codes Classifications (M49)

-The deadline for sumitting data is: 30 August 2013
+The deadline for sumitting data is: 31 August 2021

 Preferred data format: database file

 as a data file, for example a delimited text file or an Excel file,

 service category; trade flow; partner; trade value; reference year

 There is no need to further customize your files if the

 Excel questionnaire and alternative data format